A topic from the subject of Environmental Chemistry in Chemistry.

 Introduction

-Organic compounds are a diverse group of molecules that are composed of carbon atoms and are found in all living things.
-They are also found in the environment, where they can be produced by both natural and human-made processes.
+Organic compounds are a diverse group of molecules composed primarily of carbon atoms and are found in all living things.
+They are also prevalent in the environment, where they can be produced by both natural and anthropogenic (human-made) processes.
+The study of these compounds and their interactions within environmental systems is crucial for understanding various ecological processes and mitigating potential risks.

 Basic Concepts

-Organic compounds are typically classified by their molecular structure.
-The most common types of organic compounds include:
+Organic compounds are typically classified by their molecular structure and functional groups.
+Some common classes include:

 • Alcohols